Azure/iot-hub-device-update/docs/agent-reference/device-update-agent-extensibility-points.md

 There are currently 5 extension types:

-1. Content Handler, also known as Step Handler (Note: singular Step, not plural Steps)
+1. Step Handler, formerly known as Update Content Handler (Note: singular Step, not plural Steps)
     - This is the "installer technology" for the update content type, but it actually handles all aspects of the update (Is the update installed?
 How to download it in addition to installing/applying the update).
 2. Update Manifest Handler,
     - Deals with how to handle one or more steps in the multi-step update.
-    - It is also a Content Handler.
+    - It is also a Step Handler.
 3. Content Downloader,
     - The wrapper for the "download technology" that will actually download update payload files and detached update manifests.
 4. Download Handler,